 That said, side effects did occur, with the most common being tiredness, diarrhea, and appetite/weight changes.
 The report makes no mention of itching as a potential CBD oil side effect.

-However, over in the UK, the Medicines and Healthcare Products Regulatory Agency (MHRA) had different findings.
-The MHRA runs something known as the Yellow Card Scheme.
-The scheme provides consumers with an opportunity to report adverse reactions after using a specific medicine or supplement.
+However, in the UK, the Medicines and Healthcare Products Regulatory Agency (MHRA) had different findings.
+The MHRA runs the Yellow Card Scheme, which provides consumers with an opportunity to report adverse reactions after using a specific medicine or supplement.

 It seems that the most likely explanation for these adverse effects is an allergic reaction to CBD oil.
 So, how common is this problem, and are there any other symptoms?